 3. SOLOR Terminology Content.
 Lastly, the transformed CIMI DCM instance can only include references to codes and concepts that already exist within the SOLOR Terminology Model.
-For example, the value of the "BodyLocationPrecoord" attribute ("Right lower quadrant of abdomen" in the example of Figure 16.7, "An alternative CIMI DCM instance of a pain observation.") can only be transformed to an existing SOLOR concept, or to a nested post-coordinated expression consisting of existing SOLOR concept, "Structure of right lower quadrant of abdomen," so an accurate translation of that attribute/value pair is possible.
+For example, the value of the "BodyLocationPrecoord" attribute ("Right lower quadrant of abdomen" in the example of Figure 16.7, "An alternative CIMI DCM instance of a pain observation.") can only be transformed to an existing SOLOR concept, or to a nested post-coordinated expression consisting of existing SOLOR concepts and attributes.
+In this case, the specified value does map to an existing SOLOR concept, "Structure of right lower quadrant of abdomen," so an accurate translation of that attribute/value pair is possible.